cbuchko/old-website/_posts/2020-07-30-survivor-legends.md

 <img class="blog-portrait2" src="/assets/images/survivor_legends/Russell.jpg" alt="Russell Hantz" />

 And of course, you can't talk about the most notorious to play the game without mentioning Russell Hantz.
-The biggest villain to ever play, Russell is Tony but also an asshole.
-So in reality, Russell really isn't that good at Survivor, but he sure as hell is a Legend.
+The textbook definition of a villain, Russell plays an extremely good 2nd place game.
+The legendary antics that got Russell his popularity are the exact reasons why he will never win Survivor.

 Russell burned a lot of bridges with CBS over the years but it's been ten years since the last time he played.
 By the time season 50 rolls around, I doubt CBS will be able to turn down the opportunity.